 Hey there!
 Welcome to Morally Straight.

 This newsletter is decidedly not straight.
-It’s actually about the LGBTQ folks fighting for a more inclusive future in the Boy Scouts of America.
-It gives Scouters, parents, families and allies the inside story of how this organization is changing—and actionable information they can use to play a part in that transformation.
+It’s actually about the LGBTQ+ folks fighting for a more inclusive future in the Boy Scouts of America.
+It gives scouters, parents, families and allies the inside story of how this organization is changing—and actionable information they can use to play a part in that transformation.

 Who am I?

-This newsletter is written by me, Mike De Socio, a queer journalist and Eagle Scout.
-I grew up in New Jersey, where I worked my way through the ranks and cut my teeth as a student journalist reporting on Hurricane Sandy.
-Now I live in upstate New York with my partner and work as a freelance journalist covering cities, climate change and the LGBTQ+ community.
+This newsletter is written by me, Mike De Socio, a queer journalist and eagle scout.
+I grew up in New Jersey, where I worked my way through the ranks and cut my teeth as a student journalist covering the BSA’s gay membership controversy.
+Now I live in upstate New York with my partner, and work as an independent journalist reporting on social justice and solutions.

 There are two ways to subscribe to Morally Straight, but either option will ensure you don’t miss a thing.

 What’s with the name?

 The name comes from a part of the Scout Oath, which implores us to be, among other things, “morally straight.”
-Once upon a time, that phrase was weaponized to justify decades of discrimination against LGBTQ people in Scouting.
-But now we’re taking it back to show that being queer and being moral are not mutually exclusive.
+Once upon a time, that phrase was weaponized to justify decades of discrimination against LGBTQ+ people in Scouting.
+But now I’m taking it back to show that being queer and being moral are not mutually exclusive.

 What’s my approach?